SceneGate/Yarhl/docs/articles/Mastering-Yarhl.md

 #### Peeking

-Do you need to read a line without actually moving the position of the stream.
+Do you need to read a line without actually moving the position of the stream?
 Maybe you want to check if the line contains a token but you are not sure and don't want to keep the current position all the time.
 Well, in that case you have the `Peek*` methods.

 #### Preambles / BOM

 Some encodings may have a specific [BOM](https://en.wikipedia.org/wiki/Byte_order_mark) (_Byte Order Mark_) (or _preamble_ in the .NET world).
 These are some bytes at the beginning of the stream that confirms the encoding of the file.
 For instance, when using UTF-16, the file will begin with the bytes `0xFEFF`.
 It also specifies if the encoding is little-ending or big-endian (needed for UTF-16).

 Our `TextReader` will skip the BOM (_if it's present_) at the beginning of the file.
 In the case of the `TextWriter`, the behavior is defined by the property [`AutoPreamble`](xref:Yarhl.IO.TextWriter.AutoPreamble) which is set to `false` by default (again, some games may see it as unexpected bytes).
 When enabled, the first write call will also write the BOM.
 You can also write it manually by calling [`WritePreamble()`](xref:Yarhl.IO.TextWriter.WritePreamble) (but remember, only if you are at the beginning of the stream).

+I know...
+I talk too much...
+Let's continue!

 ### Examples